postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-viewing_documentation.md

 [![collection details view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-private-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-private-view.png)

-To view documentation for a shared collection, navigate to your Team Library in your Postman app, locate the collection you’d like to view, then click the “View in web” button next to it.
+To view documentation for a shared collection, navigate to your Team Library in your Postman app, locate the collection you’d like to view, then click the **View in web** button next to it.

 [![view docs from team library](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-teamlib-view.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-teamlib-view.png)